kubicix/SCHOOL-AUTOMATION-WITH-CSHARP-and-SQL/README.md

 ALL INFORMATION ABOUT THE PROJECT STORED IN MSSQL SERVER Both students and teachers login with their number and passwords.
 Teachers can delete,save,update any data without any problem.
+Teachers can see all the information about students via Datagridview tables.
 I made announcement system too.
 Teachers can make  announcements for everyone.
 Teachers can message to spesific student privately.
 If they wanna reach all the students they can use Announcement System.

 Students can message other students with message system.
 Student can't edit any data.
 Students can reach Announcements.